ellamcknight/Biofouling_research/README.md

 The full model produced this output (base plots):
 ![alt text](https://github.com/ellamcknight/Biofouling_research/blob/main/Images/Gamm_full_mod.png?raw=true)

 The above shows the best regression spline for the significant variables.
-Month, Temperature and salinity were all significant.
+Month, temperature and salinity were all significant.
 Nativeness was not a significant factor, however, I wanted to explore these patterns in more detail as the model output does not separate the splines based on the fixed factor and I believe patterns are being lost in this model.

 Native species GAMM
 ![alt text](https://github.com/ellamcknight/Biofouling_research/blob/main/Images/Native_Gamm.png?raw=true)